cdds-ab/jira2solidtime/README.md

 # jira2solidtime

-Synchronize time tracking data from Jira Tempo to Solidtime with a modern CLI interface.
+**v0.1.0-beta** - Synchronize time tracking data from Jira Tempo to Solidtime with a modern CLI interface and production-ready monitoring.

 ## Features